mmcloughlin/addchain/README.md

-The [`alg/contfrac`](https://pkg.go.dev/github.com/mmcloughlin/addchain/alg/contfrac) package implements the continued fractions methods for addition sequence search introduced by Bergeron-Berstel-Brlek-Duboc in 1989.
-This approach utilizes a decomposition of an addition chain akin to continued fractions
+The [`alg/contfrac`](https://pkg.go.dev/github.com/mmcloughlin/addchain/alg/contfrac) package implements the continued fractions methods for addition sequence search introduced by Bergeron-Berstel-Brlek-Duboc in 1989 and later extended.
+This approach utilizes a decomposition of an addition chain akin to continued fractions, namely

 ```
 (1,..., k,..., n) = (1,...,n mod k,..., k) ⊗ (1,..., n/k) ⊕ (n mod k).